fordesmith/risk_engine_cluster/README.md

 * startup-scripts/:  holds additional scripts for creating the necessary system images for the compute cluster.

-Key steps, once the code has been compiled and a machine image has been created:
+Key steps, once the code has been compiled, a machine image has been created and you have the gcloud sdk and a service account:

 1. Clone the GitHub repository that contains the sample code and change directories to the folder the repository was cloned to: